 The most common method for root maggot treatment is biological/organic control.
-Common organic cures for root maggot include spreading diatomaceous earth around the plants while they are seedlings, floating row covers over seedlings and using natural predators of root maggots, like Heterorhabditidae or Steinernematidae nematodes or rove beetles, to kill the root maggots.
-Root maggots organic control is most commonly used due to the fact that these pests feed on plants that will be eaten by people.
+Common organic cures for root maggot include spreading diatomaceous earth around the plants while they are seedlings, floating row covers over seedlings, and using natural predators of root maggots such as Heterorhabditidae or Steinernematidae nematodes and rove beetles to kill the root maggots.
+Root maggot organic control is most commonly used due to the fact that these pests feed on plants that will be eaten by people.

 Chemicals can also be used as a root maggot treatment.
 Pesticides will only be effective during specific points in the growing season, as once the maggots have penetrated the root of the plant, it is difficult for chemicals to reach the pests.
-If you will be using pesticides for root maggot control, apply weekly during the first 8-10 weeks off spring.
+If you will be using pesticides for root maggot control, apply weekly during the first eight to ten weeks of spring.

 Also, if you find that you are having an ongoing problem with root maggots, consider cutting back on the amount of organic material you have in your garden soil, particularly manure.
 Root maggot flies prefer to lay eggs in soil that is high in organic material, especially manure based organic material.